 - Watch a Movie Outside: There’s something magical about watching a movie on a big screen set up in the backyard.
 So, this summer we want to bring our love for the outdoor movie to our own backyards by throwing a movie-viewing party for our kids and their friends.
 You can read more about how to execute this type of celebration here.
-If you’re stumped about what to watch, check out our list of the 12 best family movies ever.
 For snacks, we wholeheartedly suggest setting up a movie night popcorn bar for everyone to enjoy.

 - Send the Kids on a Scavenger Hunt: In my experience, kids really love a scavenger hunt.
 As a parent, I also think they’re an excellent way to keep little ones occupied for an indefinite amount of time.
 Inexpensive to execute, they can also easily be customized based on the ages of the kids at your party.
 For little kids, try using pictures to illustrate what they need to find; for bigger kids, words will suffice.
 Also, don’t forget to have prizes (or birthday cake!) available at the end of the hunt as a reward for their hard work.

 - Create a Simple Photo Booth: Photo booths are still popular with kids and here’s an inspired idea for how to make an easy one: hang a large oversized picture frame (you can probably find good ones at a thrift store) from a tree branch.
 Set out a basket of props and encourage them to be as silly as possible.
 Older kids can take turns taking the photos themselves if you’re comfortable letting them use your camera.